 Cohorts were formed in May, July, and September of 2015, and then in January, May and September of subsequent years through 2019.
-In 2019 an August and an October cohort were formed, and then in 2020 January and March cohorts were formed.
+In 2019 an August and an October cohort were formed, and in 2020 January and March cohorts were formed.
 Our data end with the March 2020 cohort.
 As we discuss below, this cutoff was chosen based on the availability of post-participation earnings data.

 Every effort is made to accommodate all registrants in each cohort.
-In some cases, registrants who were contacted failed to follow up and start the program.
-This rate significantly increased in 2016 when Code Louisville added prerequisites to the program.
-Participants are required to complete some basic computing modules that is designed to test participants' ability to learn in an online environment and their ability to devote sufficient time to the program.
-In addition, KentuckianaWorks gives priority to people who met WIOA priority of service requirements, applicants receiving public assistance, who are low-income, or who are basic skill deficient (U.S. Department of Labor, 2010).
+In some cases, registrants who are contacted fail to follow up and start the program.
+This loss rate significantly increased in 2016 when Code Louisville added prerequisites to the program.
+Participants are required to complete some basic computing modules that are designed to test participants' ability to learn in an online environment and their ability to devote sufficient time to the program.
+In addition, KentuckianaWorks gives some priority to people who receive public assistance, who are low-income, or who are deficient in basic skills.
+However, applicants are generally taken on a first come, first served basis.